rhielab/3Dgenome/figure_script_V2/figure1/README.md

 ## Figure1 Comparison of Hi-C and Micro-C data.
+### 1A.
+Experimental methods of Hi-C and Micro-C. Unlike Hi-C that uses restriction enzyme, Micro-C uses MNase, allowing to fragment chromatin to mono, di-, and tri-nucleosomes.

 ### 1B.
 Chromatin interaction heatmaps of Hi-C and Micro-C data near chr7p14 region.
 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
 Here we provide a python script ```cooltools_heatmap.py``` to run cooltools.
 The required input to generate this plot is ```.mcool``` file.
 Below is the example code: